B.C. Ministry of Social Development and Poverty Reduction B.C. Employment and Assistance for Persons with Disabilities

 The Canadian Assistance Personnel Assistance Fund provides financial assistance to serving and former members of the Canadian Forces (CF) and their immediate families.

 Support our Troops Fund

-The Support our Troops Fund is an agile and responsive means for Base and Wing Commanders, in concert with Military Family Resource Centers (MFRC) across the country, to help military families within hours of being advised of need.
-It will help with short-term emergencies and also provide long-term support.
+The Support our Troops Fund is an agile and responsive means for Base and Wing Commanders, in concert with Military Family Resource Centers (MFRCs) across the country, to help military and veteran families.
+It may help with short-term emergencies and also provide long-term support.
 The Support Our Troops Fund allows CF leadership to meet the special-case needs of CF members and their families with speed and flexibility not always available through the traditional programs.